-Lindsey Graham Suggests Donald Trump Should Stop Daily Press Briefings, Says POTUS ‘Drowns Out His Own Message
+Lindsey Graham Suggests Donald Trump Should Stop Daily Press Briefings, Says He ‘Drowns Out His Own Message’

 “I told him your opponent is no longer Joe Biden — it’s this virus,” the senator said.

-Another Trump ally, speaking on condition of anonymity, suggested that Trump’s daily press briefings are doing the exact opposite of what the president hopes, at least when it comes to getting re-elected.
+Another Trump ally, speaking on condition of anonymity, suggested that Trump’s daily press briefings are doing the exact opposite of what the president hopes — at least when it comes to getting re-elected.
 The official said the daily briefings are providing the Biden camp with “ammunition.”

 The same adviser proposed that Trump should send Coronavirus Czar Mike Pence to lead the daily press briefings, since — unlike Trump — Pence is empathetic, prepared, and less prone to speaking off-the-cuff.